ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 > Elements in ZEISS INSPECT are represented by 'element references' in the script.
 These are python expressions which, when executed, return a reference to that element.

-1. When connected to a GOM application host, select the 'Elements' in the explorer view.
+1. When connected to a ZEISS INSPECT application host, select the 'Elements' in the explorer view.
     * There, all elements in the project are listed.
 2. Set editor cursor to the place the element should be into inserted into.
 3. Select "Insert element into editor" from the top toolbar of the 'Elements' tab